-- On the new product launch side, we are closely following Arcutis Biotherapeutic's launch in seb derm and atopic dermatitis, Argenx's launch in CIDP, Eli Lilly's launch in obesity and Alzheimer's disease, Cymabay Therapeutic's launch in PBC, Merck & Co's launch in PAH and several more. - Above historic trend growth for broad healthcare utilization. - We believe we have entered a period of above trend utilization.
-Our view continues to be that of gradual recovery in procedural volumes as the last vestiges of COVID-related headwinds abate and the broad system returns to its normal rhythm.
-As nurse shortages end and hospitals look to accelerate profitable growth, certain areas of devices should experience above historical market growth in 2024. - Innovation in the sector expands beyond biotech and biopharma companies. - A shift towards a value-based care model where costs are directly associated with the quality of the result is encouraging technology investments to increase efficiencies.
-Healthcare service providers are guiding this evolution through access to patient data and developing methods to monitor and optimize the delivery of care. - Improving Capital Markets Activity. - Capital market activity, specifically M&A has picked up as 2023 was one of the best years in over a decade both in terms of count and dollar size.
-We believe the uptick is sustainable as cash rich larger cap biopharma companies continue to look to replace the greater than \$200 billion loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
-Over the past year the pace of activity has been driven by the availability of clinical data as bolt-on and inlicensing deals have outpaced cost synergy driven acquisitions.
-In addition, rates have been more stable and as pharma looks to make deals, they may be more comfortable because the cost of capital potentially won't double again over next 12-18 months. - Significant Investments in Data Management and AI. - We believe healthcare will resemble information technology's performance of 2010-2020, with increased digitalization expanding throughout the sector. - The US health care economy is undergoing a generational transformation to a value-based system, which will be further supported by technological advancements. - In our view, select HMOs will benefit from this dynamic as they are the backbone of these efforts over the medium to long term.
+Improving Capital Markets Activity.

+Capital market activity, specifically M&A has picked up since 2023 as it was one of the best years in over a decade both in terms of count and dollar size.
+As the trends for deals have been evolving, we believe the uptick is sustainable as cash rich larger cap biopharma companies continue to look to replace the greater than \$200 billion loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
+Over the past year the pace of activity has been driven by the availability of clinical data as bolt-on and in-licensing deals have outpaced cost synergy driven acquisitions.
+In addition, rates have been more stable and as pharma looks to make deals, they may be more comfortable because the cost of capital potentially won't double again over next 12-18 months.

+Significant Investments in Data Management and AI.

+- We believe healthcare will resemble the information technology sector from 2010-2020, with increased digitalization expanding throughout the sector. - The US health care economy is undergoing a generational transformation to a value-based system, which will be further supported by technological advancements. - In our view, select HMOs will benefit from this dynamic as they are the backbone of these efforts over the medium to long term.